Call for a Free Consultation

 If you are facing moving violation charges, such as speeding, contact our firm to get started on your case today.
 Attorney John Bayer has years of experience representing drivers in Wisconsin – both in-state and out-of-state drivers like those from Illinois.
 Our firm also offers a money-back guarantee specifically for speeding tickets; if our Milwaukee speeding ticket lawyers cannot reduce your points, we will give you your money back.
 Trust that we will do our best to fight for your driving rights in Wisconsin.

-Contact Bayer Law Offices today to schedule a FREE consultation with our Milwaukee speeding ticket lawyer!
+Contact Bayer Law Offices today to schedule a FREE consultation with our Milwaukee defense lawyer.

 Speeding violations are a common type of traffic offense our firm handles for clients.
 Recall that Wisconsin’s basic speeding law prohibits driving at a speed greater than reasonable and prudent under the conditions.